NASA-AMMOS/common-workflow-service/README.md

 - **Logstash 8.8.0+**: Download Logstash for your platform.
 Uncompress it (only if it is a .tar.gz) and then ZIP back it up with the filename 'logstash-8.8.0.zip' and place in `install/logging/`.
 This is a temporary workaround while we clean up our installation process.
 You can find the zip download [here](https://www.elastic.co/downloads/logstash).
 - **Elasticsearch 8.8.0+**: CWS requires an externally-configured elasticsearch cluster to be set up.
 You can use an SSL Secure Elasticsearch with or without authentication, or an Insecure HTTP Elasticsearch.
   - The "Elasticsearch Setup" instruction below provides a contained Dockerized way of running Elasticsearch.
 This serves as an alternative to installing Elasticsearch.
-- Tomcat **keystore and truststore files** (needed for CWS web console to work properly):
+- Tomcat **keystore, truststore, storepass files** (needed for CWS web console to work properly):
     - You will need to add your own Tomcat keystore file to this path: `install/.keystore`
     - You will need to add your own truststore file to this path: `install/tomcat_lib/cws_truststore.jks`
+    - You will need to add your own .storepass file, which carries the keystore password, to this path: `install/tomcat_lib/.storepass`
+      - The **.storepass** file must have the read/write permission set to Owner-Only, *'600'* or *'-rw-------'* at maximum
+        - `chmod 600 .storepass`
     - See: https://tomcat.apache.org/tomcat-9.0-doc/ssl-howto.html
     - **Java 11 JDK**: CWS only runs on JDK 11 now, but planning for JDK 17 soon.
       - For Homebrew users:
         - Install OpenJDK 11 using: `brew install openjdk@11`
         - Check the exact version installed using `/usr/libexec/java_home -V`
         - Add to your Shell startup (e.g. .zprofile): `export JAVA_HOME=$(/usr/libexec/java_home -v X.X.X)`
           - Replace the X.X.X version above with the OpenJDK 11 output from the `/usr/libexec/java_home -V` command.

 ### **Development Environment Configuration**